-Rule No. 23 COURTROOM DECORUM
+RULE NO. 23 COURTROOM DECORUM

-- A) All lawyers will be professionally and conservatively attired while in court, and shall not be groomed or attired in a manner reasonably calculated to distract attention from the proceedings, call attention to themselves, or show disrespect to the court. - B) No spectator, counsel, or party shall carry a sign or display pins, buttons, or materials which are designed to communicate a position or message to others while in the courthouse. - C) Unless otherwise directed by the Court, all trial exhibits admitted into evidence in criminal and civil actions, which are not suitable for filing and transmission to the Court of Appeals or Supreme Court, shall be retained in the custody of the party offering them, subject to the orders of the court.
+- A) All lawyers will be professionally and conservatively attired while in court, whether the proceeding is in person or via videoconference, and shall not be groomed or attired in a manner reasonably calculated to distract attention from the proceedings, call attention to themselves, or show disrespect to the court. - B) All in-custody defendants appearing for jury trial should appear for trial in street clothes, and counsel should be diligent about exploring options to assure this occurs.
+Any in-custody defendant who wishes to appear for trial in jail attire should make that request known on the record prior to the day of trial. - C) While in the courthouse, no spectator, counsel, or party shall carry a sign or display pins, buttons, or materials that are designed to communicate a position or message regarding a pending case to others, or that are disruptive to the orderly administration of the proceedings. - D) Unless otherwise directed by the Court, all trial exhibits admitted into evidence in criminal and civil actions, which are not suitable for filing and transmission to the Court of Appeals or Supreme Court, shall be retained in the custody of the party offering them, subject to the orders of the court.
 Such exhibits shall include, but not be limited to, the following types of bulky or sensitive exhibits: narcotics and other controlled substances, firearms, ammunition, explosive devices, jewelry, liquor, poisonous or dangerous chemicals, bio-hazardous materials, money, articles of high monetary value, and documents of unusual bulk or weight.
 At the conclusion of the trial, the party offering such exhibits shall retain custody of them and be responsible to the court for preserving them in the same condition as when they were admitted at trial until any appeal is resolved or the time period for appeal has expired.
 The party retaining custody shall make such exhibits available to opposing counsel for use in preparation of an appeal and be responsible for their safe transmission to the appellate court, if required.
 Such party shall be responsible for documentation of the chain of custody of such exhibits.

-Rule No. 24 JURORS- EXCUSALS AND POSTPONEMENTS
+RULE NO. 24 JURORS- EXCUSALS AND POSTPONEMENTS